inthreedee/photoprism-transfer-album/README.md

 3. (Optional) Add a config.ini, see below.
 4. Run the script in the Takeout directory alongside the album and respond to any prompts.

+Tip: Pipe the output to tee to watch it run and save the output to a file for easy grepping:
+`./transfer-album.sh [options] | tee output.log`

 ## Options:
 ```
 Usage: transfer-album.sh <options>